Grover Cleveland: Supreme Court appointments

 During his first term, Cleveland successfully nominated two justices to the Supreme Court of the United States.
 The first, Lucius Q. C. Lamar, was a former Mississippi senator who served in Cleveland's Cabinet as Interior Secretary.
 When William Burnham Woods died, Cleveland nominated Lamar to his seat in late 1887.
 Lamar's nomination was confirmed by the narrow margin of 32 to 28.

 Chief Justice Morrison Waite died a few months later, and Cleveland nominated Melville Fuller to fill his seat on April 30, 1888.
 Fuller accepted.
 The Senate Judiciary Committee spent several months examining the little-known nominee, before the Senate confirmed the nomination 41 to 20.
 Cleveland was the second Democratic president to appoint a Chief Justice, after Andrew Jackson.

-Cleveland nominated 41 lower federal court judges in addition to his four Supreme Court justices.
-These included two judges to the United States circuit courts, nine judges to the United States Courts of Appeals, and 30 judges to the United States district courts.